 A series of limited-production Sheaffer models introduced in 1970; featured styling reminiscent of pens from Sheaffer’s early years such as a vermeil all-metal pen and overlay models in gold and silver such as the pen shown below.
 See also overlay.

 (“No sac”) Conklin’s name for two 1930s pen models styled like the Endura Symetrik, of which the better known is a piston-filling model that was initially marketed as the Nozac Endura.
 The Nozac uses a “single action” piston mechanism, in which the operating knob does not screw away from the barrel end as the knob is turned.
 Shown here is a 1937 Word Gauge Nozac in the herringbone pattern that Conklin called V-Line.
 The lesser known model is the relatively uncommon Nozac Q.F.
 (Quick Filling), whose plunger filler is functionally the same as early versions of Sheaffer’s Vacuum-Fil.
 See also Conklin, Endura, herringbone, piston, Word Gauge.

 1 The cone-shaped front end of a mechanical pencil.
 See below, upper; the illustration has been altered to emphasize the nozzle.
-2 (archaic usage) The proximal end of the barrel of an eyedropper-filling fountain pen, generally the removable gripping section (illustrated below, lower).
+2 (archaic usage) The forward end of the barrel of an eyedropper-filling fountain pen, generally the removable gripping section (illustrated below, lower).

 |NPT||Nickel Plated Trim.
 See also nickel, plated.|

 A pen designed for use by a nurse, typically by coloring it white.
 Esterbrook made a nurse’s set in white, using the Model SJ and coloring the end jewels red (shown below), green, or black to indicate the color of ink in the pen.
 (The three ink colors were used for the three 8-hour shifts in a 24-hour day, to distinguish entries made on patients’ charts.)
 See also doctor’s pen.